n2cholas/n2cholas.github.io/_posts/2021-02-16-groupby-from-scratch.md

 </pre>
 </div>

-I'm not sure how this is implemented under the hood, but (spoiler alert!) the timings below indicate the time complexity is $O(n)$.
+This method is implemented using `np.bincount` under the hood, and thus will be strictly slower (due to additional work to account for multidimensional inputs).
+Thus, it will not be included in our benchmarks below.

 ## Timings